tldr-pages/tldr/pages/common/satis.md

 # satis

-> The command line utility for the Satis static Composer repository.
+> The command-line utility for the Satis static Composer repository.
 > More information: <https://github.com/composer/satis>.

 - Initialise a Satis configuration: